Concepts

 |---|---|

-In the event of a PRA activation, the Cloud Temple team performs a presentation operation of the 'Global Mirror' LUN to the remote hypervisors, enabling them to access the data.
-Therefore, this solution requires reserving compute resources and RAM at the 'standby' site to resume operations in case of disaster.
+In the event of DR plan activation, the Cloud Temple team performs a LUN presentation operation for the 'Global Mirror' LUN to the remote hypervisors so they can access the data.
+Implementing this solution therefore requires having reserved compute and RAM resources at the 'standby' site to resume operations in case of a disaster.

-Using this technology also requires doubling the disk space: the remote site must have exactly the same disk capacity as the local site.
+Using this technology also requires doubling the disk space: it is necessary to have exactly the same amount of space on the remote site as on the local site.

-This mechanism may impact application performance by up to 10%.
-Only storage classes 500 IOPS/To, 1500 IOPS/To, and 3000 IOPS/To are compatible.
+Using this mechanism may impact application performance by up to 10%.
+Only storage classes 500 Iops/To, 1500 Iops/To, and 3000 Iops/TO are compatible.

 | Reference | Unit | SKU |